pingcap/docs/tidb-global-sort.md

 ## Implementation principles

-The algorithm of the TiDB backend task distributed execution framework is as follows:
+The algorithm of the Global Sort feature is as follows:

 ![Algorithm of Global Sort](/media/dist-task/global-sort.jpeg)